strimzi/strimzi.github.io/quickstarts/minikube.md

 Once the operator is running it will watch for new custom resources and create the Kafka cluster, topics or users that correspond to those custom resources.

-# Configure an Apache Kafka cluster
+# Create an Apache Kafka cluster

-Configure a new Kafka custom resource to create a small persistent Apache Kafka Cluster with one node for Apache Zookeeper and Apache Kafka:
+Create a new Kafka custom resource to get a small persistent Apache Kafka Cluster with one node for Apache Zookeeper and Apache Kafka:

 ```shell
 # Apply the `Kafka` Cluster CR file